TriptSudhakar/Volatility_Clustering/README.md

 # Volatility Clustering

-Analyze minute-level stock data (OHLC) of NIFTY50 to cluster high-volatility periods based on significant price movements.
+Analysing minute-level stock data (OHLC) of NIFTY50 of the last 10 years to cluster high-volatility periods based on significant price movements.